-The Northeast Canyons and Seamounts Marine National Monument was designated in September 2016 after many voyaged out with the Ocean River Institute and other organizations urging government action.
+The Northeast Canyons and Seamounts Marine National Monument was designated in September 2016 after many individuals with the Ocean River Institute (4,974) and other organizations called on the government to act.

 The real work has just begun.
 We must now guard pristine Atlantic Ocean habitats from oil, gas and mineral mining who are viewing the canyons and seamounts like stacks of coins on a roulette table beckoning for bids and immediate takings with no concern for the consequences.

-Defend Atlantic Ocean continental shelf, canyons, offshore seamounts and the layered columns of sea water bodies above (Surface, Shelf, Slope, Labrador Current and Gulf Stream).
+Defend Atlantic Ocean continental shelf, canyons, offshore seamounts and the layered columns of sea water bodies (Surface Water, Shelf Water, Slope Water, Labrador Current and Gulf Stream).

 Join ORI’s Deep Sea Canyon Rangers and Seamount Guardians to protect the Atlantic Ocean’s only national marine monument.